JohannesVolk/Testing-Deep-Learning-Models/README.md

 This project was part of the 2021 [Advanced Software Testing seminar](https://www.cs.cit.tum.de/sse/lehre/software-qualitaet/) at the Technical University of Munich.

-The goal of [this seminar paper](Testing_DL_Models_seminar_paper.pdf) was to compare compares recent methodologies for testing Deep
+The goal of this seminar paper ([pdf](Testing_DL_Models_seminar_paper.pdf)) was to compare compare state-of-the art methods for testing Deep
-Learning models among themselves and other more traditional software testing approaches.
+Learning models with each other and with other, more traditional approaches to software testing.
-In the first part a short introduction to feedforward neural networks is given and different properties relevant to testing these systems are explained and illustrated with examples.
+In the first part a brief introduction to feedforward neural networks is given and various properties relevant to testing these systems are explained and illustrated with examples.
-In the second part the presented concepts are applied by putting the robustness of an [open-source MNIST classification model](https://github.com/dangeng/Simple_Adversarial_Examples) to the test.
+In the second part the concepts presented are applied by putting the robustness of an [open-source MNIST classification model](https://github.com/dangeng/Simple_Adversarial_Examples) to the test.

-Disclaimer:
+Please Note:
-- the code for model and adversarial generation originates from this repository and was adapted for this project
+- the code for model and generation of adversarial examples originates from the linked repository and was adapted for this project
-- it is kept as simple as possible and doesn't use a framework like PyTorch or Tensorflow in order to control every part of the model to the fullest
+- it is kept as simple as possible and doesn't use a framework like PyTorch or Tensorflow in order to fully control every part of the model

-Further, [recently proposed](https://arxiv.org/abs/2101.12100) neuron activation metrics for adversarial attack detection are explored and re-implemented.
+In addition, [recently proposed](https://arxiv.org/abs/2101.12100) neuron activation metrics for adversarial attack detection are explored and re-implemented.

-This Project was graded with 1.3 (with 1 beeing the best and 4 the worst passing grade)
+This project was graded with 1.3 (with 1 beeing the best and 4 the worst passing grade)

 # Application